ccatanaoan/THAQMonitor/README.md

 The ESP8266 WiFi Module is a self contained system on chip (SoC) with integrated TCP/IP protocol stack that can give any microcontroller access to the WiFi network.

-### Data sent from the sensors at home to the desktop client app via cloud MQTT
+### Data sent from the sensors at home to the desktop client app via the Cloud MQTT
 - Carbon monoxide level in parts per million (ppm)
 - Air quality based on ppm level
 - Temperature